thushanp/PangaeaDataPoolingMacros/README.md

 	Simple Macro that converts strings in a single cell of form "City, State, Zip" such as "Oklahoma City, OK, 73008" into three separate adjacent cells of form "Oklahoma City", "OK", "73008"
 5. Trimmer Macro
 	Simple Macro that will trim the final character for a string in a cell.
 Useful for Area of Interest Map Macro - if you have a long list of "15"/"16N"/"8W" type data, then the trimmer can remove the "N" and "W" quickly and easily before the Area of Interest macro goes to work

+Pangaeadata requires a login however with a few small edits, these macros can also be utilised with the Oklahoma Corporation Commission website http://www.occeweb.com/ which is freely available.